Sigrid242/Data-Analysis-using-AWS-services-Athena-Glue-S3-IAM-Quicksight/README.md

-1b- We proceed by attaching policy to the user since we already have a policy set up.
+1b- We proceed by choosing attach existing policies directly to the user since we already have a policy set up.

 ![Capture 2](https://user-images.githubusercontent.com/59377247/191635668-9a6117cd-49be-4e58-8ca4-39f370f66c35.jpg)

-1c-Review all the details and then create user
+1c-Review all the details and create user
 ![iam13](https://user-images.githubusercontent.com/59377247/191636843-4e6acb89-6121-4456-81c8-ade5306d00d9.PNG)